securefederatedai/openfl/docs/install.docker.rst

 1. Install Docker on all nodes in the federation.

+ See the `Docker installation guide <https://docs.docker.com/engine/install/>`_ for details.

 2. Check that Docker is running properly with the *Hello World* command:

     .. code-block:: console